AMalekB-Research/Stock-Investment-Calculator/README.md

 Without turning over spreadsheets of historical data and completing mathematical problems, to separate the numbers from context.

-Current investment calculators only estimate on an average return rate, risk level
-or no projection at all.

 I wanted to create a digital product to help the less experienced mathematicians and brokers understand how their initial investment, monthly contributions and time in the market can influence the potential growth of people's savings.